Organized By

 Our high-quality research forms a core part of the life of London Met and underpins all that we do.
 Research covers everything from teaching thousands of undergraduates, supervising several hundred students on PhD and Professional Doctorate programmes, conducting funded research, or working with our many partners.
 London Met is home to a number of research centres, groups that provide a focal point for staff and research students.
 They give definition and direction to the work that we do.

-Our courses are constantly reviewed and updated to ensure they're meeting the demands of employers and many have work-related learning opportunities built into the curriculum.
 The School has established partnerships with other higher education institutions both nationally and internationally – we have partner institutions in countries such as Nepal, Trinidad, Sri Lanka, Spain and Germany as well as in the UK.

+The school has a number of research centres and groups, including The AI and Data Science research group (AI&DS) has a long history dating back to 1999 (known then as the Intelligent Systems research group) of fulfilling its aim to improve the quality of products, services and security issues by the incorporation and application of artificial intelligence, machine learning, data analytics and visualisation techniques.
+The group has improved a wide variety of digital systems, devices, and software in domestic, medical and industrial settings; and provided automated solutions to a variety of complex social challenges.
 A recent important research grant challenge that the ISRG has been involved with is the new Horizon 2020 European Grant.
 The ISRG, as part of a consortium of 17 EU partners, began working on the grant in August 2018.
 The grant is worth five million euros, distributed between 17 partners.
 The project has now been successfully completed and the impact of this research is highly significant to the British economy, security, public health and the community, as the main initial beneficiaries are West Midlands Regional Police and Thames Valley Police.
+The AI and Data Science research group (AI&DS) is proud to host FICTA 2024.

 Responsive image